Tag Archives: random rant

 I suppose I can laugh at it all now.
 But let me tell you – 48 hours ago, I was highly stressed out.

 It all started with my recent press trip to Visit Orlando.
-In exchange for a family vacation, my obligation was twofold: upon my return, I would be expected to provide (1) blog coverage on my site, and (2) media appearances for a specified time period.
+In exchange for a family vacation, my obligation was twofold: blog coverage on my site (a given), and media appearances to chat about our amazing adventure (a bonus).

 Now you’re probably familiar with my blog coverage, as I’ve been churning out reviews of the places we visited and the wonderful things we did.
 But, you may not be familiar with some of my media appearances.
 I’ve chatted about Orlando and family travel on outlets such as Daytime Live, CH Morning Live, and this past Friday – CP24 Live at Noon.